unlabeled/bindCache/README.md

 It **caches/memoizes** result of binding function with its context and args.
 For the same set it returns identical result every time.

+> This version uses es6-map and es6-weak-map shims from your peerDependencies.
+If you don't need them or you use other shims for Map and WeakMap you should use [cachebind](https://www.npmjs.com/package/cachebind) instead of this.

 ## Motivation ##
 It solves the problem of unnecessary renders for React in cases of usage arrow function or `Function.prototype.bind` in render method.
 It also keep up with `jsx-no-bind` rule which is used to detact such issues.